patricktrainer/patricktrainer.github.io/content/posts/Understanding-SaaS-Why-the-Pundits-Have-It-Wrong.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Understanding-SaaS-Why-the-Pundits-Have-It-Wrong
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Understanding-SaaS-Why-the-Pundits-Have-It-Wrong

-# Understanding-SaaS-Why-the-Pundits-Have-It-WrongTake a look at the cumulative cash flow for a single customer under a SaaS model — the company doesn’t even break even on that customer until after a year:
+Take a look at the cumulative cash flow for a single customer under a SaaS model — the company doesn’t even break even on that customer until after a year:
 Company A, which is spending $6,000 to acquire the customer and billing them at a rate of $500 per month, doesn’t break even on the customer until month 13.
 **
 Because once a SaaS company has generated enough cash from its installed customer base to cover the cost of acquiring new customers, those customers stay for a long time.